 Vascular imaging technology is a highly effective way of assessing blood flow through your veins and arteries.
-Board-certified interventional and endovascular cardiologist Oghenerukevwe Odiete, MD, of Peachstate Advanced Cardiac and Endovascular (PACE), in Newnan, Georgia, uses vascular imaging to provide him with the best view of what’s going on inside your blood vessels, so he can manage a variety of conditions and ensure optimal outcomes.
+Board-certified interventional and vascular cardiologist Oghenerukevwe Odiete, MD, of Peachstate Advanced Cardiac and Endovascular (PACE), located throughout Georgia, uses vascular imaging to provide him with the best view of what’s going on inside your blood vessels, so he can manage a variety of conditions and ensure optimal outcomes.
 Call PACE today to find out more or schedule an appointment using the online booking form.

 Vascular imaging is a technology that Dr. Odiete uses to look at the way your circulatory system is working in detail.
 Using vascular imaging, he can see where there are narrowing or blocked veins or arteries.
 He can also locate blood clots.

 Vascular imaging uses ultrasound technology, which is one of the safest forms of diagnostic imaging.
 It doesn’t use any ionizing radiation like X-rays or a CT scan would, and it’s safe to use even when you’re pregnant.
 Vascular imaging also provides Dr. Odiete with a much clearer image of your blood vessels than he’d get from an X-ray.

 The ultrasound in vascular imaging technology uses high-frequency sound waves that are above the human range of hearing.
 The sound waves bounce off any object they strike, creating echoes.
 It’s the same kind of system as the sonar they use on ships and submarines.